patrickbwarren/transam-triton/TRIMCC.md

 standard 8080 mnemonics, three mode settings are allowed:

 - `mode hex` : signals that `CC` should always be interpreted as hexadecimal;
-- `mode op` : signals the `CC` should always be interpreted as the 8080 mnemonic;
+- `mode code` : signals that `CC` should always be interpreted as the 8080 mnemonic;
 - `mode smart` (default) : interprets `CC` according to context.

 In the 'smart' reading mode the preceding op-code is used as context: if this was an 8080 mnemonic then the compiler assumes `CC` is likewise a mnemonic; conversely if this was hexadecimal then the compiler assumes `CC` is hexadecimal.
 The compiler is smart enough to ignore bytes that follow any 'immediate' instructions such as `LXI`, `MVI`, `IN`, `OUT`, `JMP`, `CALL`, and variants, and also to ignore characters, and strings.
-In practice, `CC` as a mnemonic is not in any of the `.tri` codes in the present repository, and `CC` as hexadecimal is as such restricted to raw machine code dumps such as the Galaxians clone and the system ROMs.
-A short test sequence in `mode_test.tri` is included though to verify the context setting in smart mode.
+In practice, `CC` as a mnemonic is not in any of the TriMCC source codes in the present repository, and `CC` as hexadecimal is as such restricted to raw machine code dumps such as the Galaxians clone and the system ROMs.
+A short test sequence in `mode_test.tri` is included to verify the context setting in smart mode.

 Variables are represented by 16-bit words and can be defined at any time with the syntax `VAR=<val>` where `<val>` is hexadecimal.
 These